 Alopecia is the medical term for hair loss or baldness.
-There are several different types of alopecia, which cause different kinds of hair loss.
+There are several different types of alopecia, such as androgenetic alopecia and alopecia areata, which cause different kinds of hair loss.
 Most kinds of alopecia affect the head, but some kinds also affect hair on the face and the body.

 Though men are more commonly associated with hair loss, women can also be susceptible to certain forms of alopecia.
 If you’re a woman concerned about losing your hair, read on for a guide to alopecia in women.

 Alopecia in women can affect the scalp and other areas of the body including eyebrows.
 One of the first signs of alopecia is a small bald patch, it could be as small as a coin and can go unnoticed depending on your hair style.
 Alopecia tends to develop quickly, so it’s important to speak to a doctor if you think you’re experiencing hair loss.

 The main symptoms of alopecia in women is sudden, patchy hair loss on the scalp or other areas of the body where hair grows.
 These patches can grow larger and join up to cover most of your scalp.
 Some women may find that their hair loss happens so fast that they don’t get patches.

 Other symptoms of alopecia areata include: